 In the natural, a receipt is a written acknowledgment that a specified article or sum of money has been received.
 A receipt records the purchase of goods or service.
 Whenever we give into the kingdom, God gives us receipts for the good we do with a willing heart.
 We can save these receipts, tuck them away and never use them; or we can cash them in whenever we need a special blessing from God.

-We may deposit freely whatever and whenever we can, but God gives us a receipt for thirty-fold, sixty-four and even a hundredfold.
+We may deposit freely whatever and whenever we can, but God gives us a receipt for thirty-fold, sixty-fold and even a hundredfold.
 In other words, our giving is an investment.
 Also, we can cash it in whenever we need to and for whatever we need.
 Do you need a healing?
 Cash in your receipt.
 Do you need deliverance?
 Cash in your receipt.
 Do you need a job?
 Cash in your receipt.
 Does your relationship need healing?
 Cash in your receipt.
 Whatever you need (provided you have made a deposit) God is more than willing to cash your receipt for you.

 A couple of things must be considered: